-For the fiscal year ended May 31, 2010, we paid an aggregate of US\$932,397 in cash to our executive officers as a group, but did not grant any new share-based awards to our executive officers.
-We also paid an aggregate of US\$46,000 in cash and granted an aggregate of 4,500 non-vested equity shares to our non-executive directors as a group.
+For the fiscal year ended May 31, 2011, we paid an aggregate of approximately US\$1,650,000 in cash to our executive officers and non-executive directors as a group.

 Our PRC subsidiaries and consolidated affiliated entities are required by law to make contributions equal to certain percentages of each employee's salary for his or her pension insurance, medical insurance, housing fund, unemployment and other statutory benefits.
-Other than the above-mentioned pension insurance mandated by applicable PRC law, we have not set aside or accrued any amount to provide pension, retirement or other similar benefits to our executive officers and directors.
+In the fiscal year ended May 31, 2011, the total contributions we made for such statutory benefits was US\$16.9 million.
+Other than the above-mentioned contributions mandated by applicable PRC law, we have not set aside or accrued any amount to provide pension, retirement or other similar benefits to our executive officers and directors.
 No executive officer is entitled to any severance benefits upon termination of his or her employment with our company except as required under applicable PRC law.